KhronosGroup/OpenXR-Tutorials/tutorial/1-introduction.rst

 			]
 		}

-.. container:: windows linux
+.. only:: windows or linux

 	If you wish to run the application outside of you IDE, you will need to be aware of the working directory for the application to run correctly.
 For example, To run the debug varinat of the Chapter2 application, use this:

-.. container:: windows
+.. only:: windows

 	``[...]/<workspaceFolder>/build/Chapter2>"Debug/OpenXRTutorialChapter2"``

-.. container:: linux
+.. only:: linux

 	``[...]/<workspaceFolder>/Chapter2 $ "../build/Chapter2/OpenXRTutorialChapter2"``

-.. container:: android
+.. only:: android

 	With all the source and build system files set up, we can now build our Android project.
 If while editing ``main.cpp`` or any other file you are seeing warnings like this: ``"This file does not belong to any project target..."``, right-click on the top-level folder of the project in the ``Project`` panel, select ``Mark Directory as >``, and click the option ``Sources Root``.